Reviews of Ran

 I was personally interested with the character of Lady Kaede played to perfection by Mieko Harada.
 All through history women can be so much more manipulative than any man can dream of being.
 Some of the world's most notorious and great figures in History have sometimes been driven to make choices not of their own making due to a manipulative wife.
 Little suggestions or murmurs from their partner; influencing ideas within their minds that otherwise wouldn't have been thought of immediately.
 You can trace this recurring theme right back through the ages tracing back to present day.

 Indeed, all the cast is remarkably fine.
-But the great centerpiece, and the great performance, of the film is Tatsuya Nakadai's Lord Hidetora, whose mixture of good intention and folly leads first to humiliation and then to madness.
+Although the greatest achievement, and the timeless performance, of the film is Tatsuya Nakadai's Lord Hidetora, whose mixture of good intention and folly leads first to humiliation and then to madness.

-Hidetora Ichimonji played by Tatsuya Nakadai is instantly recognizable as being an Award winning performance in our eyes.
-The transition that goes on during the film's running time is mind blowing incredible.
-We see a man lose everything, we see his own past and his rise to power; the many people he has effected by his bloodthirsty actions, by his untamed goal for ultimate domination and power.
-Women who have lost their families and homes, been claimed as the victors wives, a boy has his sight taken and home destroyed along with the suffering of his sister.
+We see a man lose everything, we see his own past and his rise to power; The many people effected by his bloodthirsty actions, by his untamed goal for ultimate domination and power.
+Women who have lost their families and homes, that have been claimed as the victors wives, a noble boy that has his sight taken and home destroyed along with the suffering of his sister.

 The victims only peace is to pray to Buddha...but as RAN tells us, Buddha left this place a long time ago, to the world of men who ravage the lands with war and blood.